World Bank Turkey head: more to do but economy on right path

 In an interview with Reuters, Humberto Lopez said that of the additional $18 billion funding, $6 billion was intended for the public sector and the remaining $12 billion was earmarked for the private sector.

-Lopez added that the challenges ahead were calibrating multiple policies in the short term and addressing productivity concerns in the longer term.
+Lopez said the $6 billion earmarked over three years for the public sector would focus on renewable energy, flood management, climate change adaptation and mitigation, and support for the export sector.

-(Reporting by Ece Toksabay and Nevzat Devranoglu; Editing by Daren Butler and Jon Boyle)
+(Reporting by Ece Toksabay and Nevzat Devranoglu; Writing by Jonathan Spicer; Editing by Daren Butler, Jon Boyle and Andrea Ricci)

 ((ece.toksabay@tr.com; +90 312 2927022; Reuters Messaging: ece.toksabay.reuters.com@reuters.net))